Updated 1 May 2019

 In its recognition of two distinct yet valid star pentagons, morphic theory goes beyond both conventional topology and abstract set theory.
 Yet, at the same time, morphic theory resolves the differences between these two approaches in a way which creates a new and self-consistent model.

 Many non-convex polyhedra have interiors which are not topological balls.
 This is what led to the first extension of Euler's formula, to include toroidal holes or handles and non-orientable twists.
 The cuploid is one example, Stewart's toroids provide another.
-Abstract theory allows us to join such non-balls together to form a higher polytope.
+Abstract theory allows us to join such non-balls together without restriction, to form a higher polytope.

 The sharp-eyed among you will by now have recognised that the Möbius star pentagon discussed here is not only regular but represents an entirely new class of regular star polygons and, by extension, of regular star polytopes in general.